QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $(sol.value), and |f(x) - x| = $(sol.normdiff) in $(sol.iter)"*
     "iterations")

-This also works without any modifications with the ``fixedpoint`` library function
+This also works without any modifications with the ``fixedpoint`` library function.

 .. code-block:: julia